-- 1. Matters to be judged and determined by the Board of Directors - Determining matters provided for in laws and regulations and the Articles of Incorporation - Overseeing the execution of Directors' duties - Determining strategies and policies

-- Determining Corporate Philosophy, Code of Ethics, Basic Policies on Internal Control, Basic Policies on CSR, Governance Policies on the Yamaha brand, Long-term Management Visions, Medium-Term Management Plan, etc. - Overseeing execution of business operations
+- 1. Matters to be judged and determined by the Board of Directors - Determining matters provided for in laws and regulations and the Articles of Incorporation - Overseeing the execution of Directors' duties - Determining strategies and policies - Determining Corporate Philosophy, Code of Ethics, Basic Policies on Internal Control, Basic Policies on CSR, Governance Policies on the Yamaha brand, Long-term Management Visions, Medium-Term Management Plan, etc. - Overseeing execution of business operations

-Approval of annual management plans, approval of financial statements, oversight of the execution of duties, approval of internal auditing plans, oversight of the status of development of internal control systems and risk management systems in accordance with Basic Policies on Internal Control, etc.
+Approval of annual management plans, approval of financial statements, oversight of the status of the execution of duties, approval of internal auditing plans, oversight of the status of the development of systems based on Basic Policies on Internal Control, the status of the addressing of issues related to sustainability, and the status of the development of risk management systems, etc.